statisticsnorway/dapla-toolbelt-metadata/CONTRIBUTING.md

    1. Register the handler function as a `BackwardsCompatibleVersion` instance
    1. Add a metadata document under `tests/datasets/resources/existing_metadata_file/compatibility/v<YOUR_VERSION>` for use in testing.
 1. Fix any source or test code which refers to outdated fields
 1. Upgrade all the documents in the [tests/datasets/resources/existing_metadata_file](tests/datasets/resources/existing_metadata_file) directory (NOT those in the `compatibility` directory) to the latest version.
-This can be done using the script e.g. `poetry run python bin/upgrade_metadata_file.py --path tests/datasets/resources/existing_metadata_file/person_data_v1__DOC.json`
+This can be done using the script e.g. `uv run python bin/upgrade_metadata_file.py --path tests/datasets/resources/existing_metadata_file/person_data_v1__DOC.json`

 ## How to submit changes